JackTubby/MS4-Spa/README.md

 #### Wireframes
 * Wireframes do not contain tablet wireframe due to the simular style as large & small screens, the only differences may be some slight position movement.
+Any differences from the wireframes and depolyed site where choices made along the way to better suite the site design.
 * [Wireframes](documents/wireframe/spa-wireframe.pdf).

 ## Features